 Premiering on August 17, 1970, Soul Train quickly became popular.
-It aired on Saturday mornings, attracting a lot of children and teenagers off from school.
+It aired on Saturday mornings, attracting the children and teenagers off from school.
 An early supporter, businessman George Johnson of the Johnson Products Company, helped Cornelius make Soul Train a national television program.
-It was syndicated in 1971, but it was initially difficult getting stations sign up for the show.
+It was syndicated in 1971, though it was initially difficult getting stations sign up for the show.
 In addition to Chicago, stations in Atlanta, Cleveland, Detroit, Houston, Los Angeles, Philadelphia and San Francisco were among the first to air Soul Train.

 In 1987, Cornelius started the Soul Train Music Awards.
-Dione Warwick and Luther Vandross served as hosts of the first ceremony, which honored Stevie Wonder with the Heritage Award for outstanding career achievements.
-Whitney Houston, LL Cool J, and Run DMC were among the night’s performers.
-Over the years, other music stars appeared on the show, including Michael Jackson, Patti LaBelle, Usher and Ciara, and more awards were added.
+Dionne Warwick and Luther Vandross served as hosts of the first ceremony, which honored Stevie Wonder with the Heritage Award for outstanding career achievements.
+Whitney Houston, LL Cool J and Run DMC were among the night’s performers.
+Over the years, other stars like Michael Jackson, Patti LaBelle, Usher and Ciara appeared on the show, and more awards were added.